 Microcontrollers have memory that stores the programs you write, a central processing unit (CPU) that does math and executes program instructions, and their own built-in input and output devices.

 Because microcontroller use is widespread and all microcontrollers need to be programmed, the ability to code has never been more useful.
 If you're interested in finding out more information about the processor on the BrainPad, the following links will take you to the (highly technical) documentation for the BrainPad's "brain."
 Don't worry if these documents are difficult or impossible to understand.
 If microcontrollers are something you are interested in, you will be surprised how much you will learn over time.

 The expansion headers are one reason the BrainPad is so special.
 They are MikroBUS compatible which means the BrainPad can be used with literally hundreds of available expansion modules.
 In addition, you can also make your own custom circuits to control or get data from external devices by simply plugging wires into the expansion header connectors.
 You can also build your own circuits using solderless breadboards, or use prototyping boards to make your own expansion boards.
-More information can be found in the Expansion section of this documentation.

 The USB port is used to power the BrainPad and to connect the BrainPad to your computer.
 The programs you write are sent to the BrainPad through the USB port.
 Information can be sent from the BrainPad back to the computer to help you debug or fix your programs.
 The BrainPad uses a standard micro USB connector which has become commonplace do to its use in smartphones.
 The BrainPad is also compatible with inexpensive rechargeable USB battery packs (also known as power banks) that are used to charge phones, making it easy to take the BrainPad anywhere!